huggingface/hub-docs/docs/hub/security-pickle.md

 For ClamAV scans, files are run through the open-source antivirus [ClamAV](https://www.clamav.net).
 While this covers a good amount of dangerous files, it doesn’t cover pickle exploits.

 We have implemented a Pickle Import scan, which extracts the list of imports referenced in a pickle file.
-Every time you upload a `pytorch_model.bin`, this scan is run.
+Every time you upload a `pytorch_model.bin` or any other pickled file, this scan is run.

 On the hub the list of imports will be displayed next to each file containing imports.
 If any import looks suspicious, it will be highlighted.